cyruscyliu/cyruscyliu.github.io/content/index.md

-I'm always thinking outside the box when it comes to cybersecurity's cat-and-mouse game.
-It started with CTF competitions, where I learned to break systems and work with teams.
-Over the years, collaborating with my colleagues, we've developed new approaches to protect systems from attacks.
+I am always thinking outside the box when it comes to cybersecurity's cat-and-mouse game.
+It started with Capture the Flag (CTF) cybersecurity competition, where I learned to break systems, e.g., reverse engenering binaries and developing exploits, and be a team player.
+Over the years, collaborating with my colleagues, we have developed new approaches to protect systems from attacks.
+Specifically, we have proposed advanced fuzz testing techniques to unveil vulnerabilities in OS kernels and hypervisors before these infrastructure software is released.
+I am interested in the infrastructure software, such as OS kernels and hypervisors, because they are used everywhere to establish security trust for the upper layers.
+These systems must be flawless, as any error could significantly impact not only individuals but also organizations.
+Their reliability is crucial for ensuring the smooth functioning of both personal and professional activities in daily life.
+All in all, my research focuses on making infrastructure software, such as OS kernels and hypervisors, protocols and browsers as well, bug and exploitation-free through innovative designs in both hardware and software.

 Hi, I am Qiang Liu, currently a postdoc at EPFL under the guidance of [Prof.
 Mathias Payer](https://nebelwelt.net/).
 I obtained my Ph.D. in cybersecurity at Zhejiang University (ZJU) in 2023, advised by [Prof. Yajin Zhou](https://yajin.org/).
 Prior to ZJU, I earned my bachelor's degree at Beijing Institute of Technology (BIT) in 2018.

-My research focuses on system and software security.
-The ultimate goal is to make the entire system (from hardware to applications) bug/exploitation-free through innovative designs in both hardware and software.
-Currently, I have broad interests in attacks and defenses covering different aspects, namely hypervisors, operating systems, browsers, and protocols.
 We have published a few papers at top-tier security conferences like IEEE S&P, Usenix Security, and CCS.
 To engage the community, we always open-source our tools and evaluation scripts.

 Along the way of research, I've also gotten better at managing multiple projects smoothly, communicating with people well, and making the team deliver results.